 - Low Severity: An incident or behaviour that is a low risk to the life, health or safety of an individual or to property.
 The Provider may issue a verbal warning or a warning letter. - Moderate Severity: An incident or behaviour that is a moderate risk to the life, health or safety of an individual or to property.
 Incident requires follow-up and may require escalation.
 An MSP should be considered. - Serious Severity: An incident or behaviour that is a serious risk to the life, health or safety of an individual or to property.
-Incident requires follow-up and must be escalated to the Provider Lead if there is a Temporary Site Closure (see Temporary Site Closures).
-An MSP, including restrictions on access to services, may be required.
+Incident requires follow-up and must be escalated to the Employment Region Lead if there is a Temporary Site Closure (see Temporary Site Closures advice on the Provider Portal).
+An MSP, including restrictions on access to services, must be considered.

-The above incident severity levels are the same for Services Australia and Provider lodged Incident Reports.
+The above incident severity levels are the same for Services Australia and Provider-lodged Incident Reports.